Phoenix-Q5/node-aws/README.md

 * Run ```sam build``` to build the package
 * Run ```sam deploy --guided``` to trigger deployment.

-### Deployment Logs
+### Output Logs
-* Deployment logs folder is created to understand the commands, resource creations and development purposes.
+* Logs folder is created to understand the commands, resource creations and development purposes.
 * These are NOT used for development of business logic, but only to understand resource usage and command outputs.